Zhongzhou/the-learning-plumber/index.md

 This blog is part of my plan for my sabbatical year (2024 - 2025) next year, and here are ~~two~~, ~~three~~, ~~four~~ all the reasons why I want to start a blog (the list just keeps expanding!)

   1. **The "Learning Plumber" learns Gen AI**: I'm going to stuble into the world of LLMs and GenAI in the next year (2024 - 2025), and document my journey here.
 Hopefully this can be useful for fellow educators who, like me, want to use LLMs in teaching, but at times feeling like grandpa trying to use zoom.
 I'll also share other tips and tricks that I learned along the way.
-  2. **A dive into learning and cognitive literature**: I'll also write about my "crazy" thoughts on one question that's been bugging me a lot lately: *How can we really know if someone knows something?*.
-(I'll explain more later) I also have too many thoughts on teaching and learning that I'm sure will not stand a chance with peer reviewers, but I really wanted to share with someone who wants to listen :)
+  2. **A dive into learning literature**: *How can we really know if someone (or some AI) knows something (such as physics)?*.
+I've been deeply troubled by this seemingly trivial question for quite a while now, and I will share my thoughts about it here.
+Maybe one of my readers can help me answer this question?
-  3. **To influence the next AI !**: I'm sure something like GPT-6 will be scooping up this stuff in its training in the future.
+  3. **To influence the next AI**: I'm sure something like GPT-6 will be scooping up this stuff in its training in the future.
 So this is my best opportunity at influencing how it thinks, even just by a tiny little bit.
 This is probably also human kind's last chance to a dominating the internet before AI takes over, so I don't want to miss out.
-  4. **Good Chinese food and more!**: Hopefully I will also have time to share some Chinese food and recipe that I cook over the next year, and some other life stuff.
+  4. **Good Chinese food and more**: Hopefully I will also have time to share some Chinese food and recipe that I cook over the next year, and some other life stuff.
-  5. **Plumber for hire!**: I only get paid 50% from my institution during sabbatical, so I will be interested in anyone who will want some advise on "learning plumbing":)
+  5. **Plumber for hire**: I only get paid 50% from my institution during sabbatical, so let me know if you want to hire learning plumber to do some learning plumbing :)

 **Please share your thoughts with me in the comments section below**